Particle and thermal transport through one dimensional topological systems via Lindblad formalism: Results and discussions

 According to Eq. (\ref{eq-Jt-K}), the thermal current of the Kitaev model has three terms.
 In our study, the contributions from the next-nearest neighbor hopping term and the pairing term are negligible compared to the nearest neighbor hopping term.
 By comparing the thermal current with the particle current of Eq. (\ref{eq-Jp-K}) and noting that $\mu=1$, we found that $J_t\approx-J_p$ for the Kitaev chain.
 Thus, we can focus on the $J_p$ curve.
 Meanwhile, the analysis in the large-$w$ limit summarized in Appendix~\ref{app:largew} applies to the case with finite $\Delta$ as well.
 Therefore, the particle current will approach a constant as $w\rightarrow\infty$.
 Our numerical results suggest the thermal current behaves qualitatively the same as the particle current when $\Delta$ is finite.

-Different from the results of the SSH model, the steady-state currents of the Kitaev chain do not reveal discernible influence from its topological properties.
+Different from the results of the SSH model, the steady-state currents of the Kitaev chain from the Lindblad formalism with the single-mode approximation of the reservoirs do not reveal discernible influence from its topological properties.
 There are two reasons behind the difference.
 Firstly, the SSH allows a change of its topological indicator without a change of its bandwidth by swapping the alternating hopping coefficients.
 In contrast, the topology of the Kitaev chain changes with the bandwidth if the chemical potential is fixed.
 Therefore, the effects from topological change is buried in the more dominant effect from increasing bandwidth.
 The quantum-channel limit of transport in the large-$w$ regime further constrains the influence from band topology.
 Secondly, the localization of the edge states of the SSH model become more prominent away from the critical point $w_2/w_1=1$ because the amplitude decays from the edge with powers of $w_1/w_2$.
 In contrast, the localization of the edge states of the Kitaev chain becomes less prominent away from the critical point $w=(1/2)\mu$ because the amplitude decays from the edge with powers of $\sqrt{w^2-\Delta^2}/(w+\Delta)$~\cite{He2016a}.
+We remark that topological effects in transport through the Kitaev chain may stand out in more complex treatments beyond this study.

 In the bottom row of Figure \ref{fig:K0}, we plot the steady-state thermal current $J_t$ and particle $J_p$ at the center of the chain as a function of $w$ with $\mu=1$ and $\Delta=0.3$.
 For larger pairing gap, the currents display stronger oscillations in the real space.
 This makes the curves of $J_t$ and $J_p$ more bumpy than the small-$\Delta$ cases, but they still show the same qualitative behavior as previous discussed.
 Therefore, the transport through the Kitaev model from the Lindblad equation is dominated by the bandwidth of the corresponding noninteracting system, leaving no significant trace of topological effects.